global-asp/asp-source/en/0118_tselane-and-the-giant.md

 ##
 The giant walked back to his cave, singing and happy.
-“If only I had traditional beer, it would go so well with my dinner tonight.
-What a beautiful day!” he said to himself.
+"If only I had traditional beer, it would go so well with my dinner tonight.
+What a beautiful day!" he said to himself.

 ##